 When most people think of sunglasses, they imagine being outside at the beach or maybe on a beautiful hike with an amazing view.
-But while we all would love to be on the beach every day, sunglasses get their everyday use from one thing—driving.
-Check out the video and information below to learn how to buy driving sunglasses and the features that make the best.
+But while we all would love to be on the beach every day, we mainly use sunglasses for one thing—driving.
+Check out the video and information below to learn how to buy driving sunglasses and the features that make the best ones.

 What to Look for in Driving Sunglasses